 Many area lodgings put you close enough to hear the splash of the rapids.
 East of Vida, 5 acres of gardens surround the lovely Eagle Rock Lodge, with 400 feet of river frontage for expansive views.
 Also near Vida, the Wayfarer Resort’s 13 cabins sit along the waters of the McKenzie River and Marten Creek.

 Along with the McKenzie River (which is also very blue), Blue River offers access to the calmer waters of Blue River Lake and Cougar Reservoir.
-Follow Forest Road 19 to the northwest corner of Cougar Reservoir, where a short hike leads to the steaming pools of Terwilliger Hot Springs, or Cougar Hot Springs.
+Follow Forest Road 19 to the northwest corner of Cougar Reservoir, where a short hike leads to the steaming pools of Terwilliger Hot Springs, or Cougar Hot Springs, which as of October 2018 were closed due to wildfire restoration.
 FR-19 is also known as Aufderheide Scenic Drive, leading south past the Three Sisters Wilderness.
 It’s part of the West Cascades Scenic Byway.

 If you’re impressed with the majesty of the Pacific Northwest’s old-growth forests in the region — and who wouldn’t be? — treat yourself to an even more astounding view.
 Using rock-climbing equipment, certified guides at the Pacific Tree Climbing Institute in Blue River will guide you up into the canopy of a 280-foot Douglas fir in the H.J.
 Andrews Experimental Forest.

 McKenzie Bridge takes its name from the Belknap Covered Bridge, which spans the river near Rainbow.
 Hikers and bikers know the community as the southern trailhead of the McKenzie River National Recreation Trail, a 26-mile route that parallels the Upper McKenzie as it tumbles through lava flows and over waterfalls.
 Mountain bikers consider it one of the top rides in the country; Cog Wild runs shuttles to simplify logistics for the adventure, usually ridden one way, north to south.
 Horse Creek Lodge & Outfitters rents bikes for this excursion and also offers a shuttle service.
 Hikers can make several different loop hikes off the main trail, including one that visits Sahalie and Koosah falls.
-If you want to just kick back and watch the river flow, book a quaint riverside cottage at the Caddisfly Resort.
+If you want to just kick back and watch the river flow, take a soak at the riverside Belknap Hot Springs or book a quaint riverside cottage at the Caddisfly Resort.
 The McKenzie River Ranger Station has maps and information to help plan your adventure.